 A Tarot journal is one of the best ways of growing your Tarot knowledge and techniques.
-I hope these ideas and exercises will give you a good starting point for your own Tarot journal.
+I hope these ideas and exercises will give you a good starting point for your own journal.

 Oh, and remember, the most important thing is to have fun and do it your own way.
 A Tarot journal is a wonderful way of expressing your spirituality and creativity, making something unique and special to you!